teleprint-me/agent/README.md

 **Note:** This is a personal toy project.
 I'm not expecting this to go anywhere special.

-## Layout
+## Status

+Agent is an evolving work in progress.

+Things to expect while using this software:

+- Unstable dependency management.
+- Broken packages, modules, or scripts.
+- Bleeding edge packages to enable latest features.
+- Limited flexibility or customizability.
+- Interfaces may appear as fast as they disappear.

 I'm currently in the process of merging older projects together directly into this one.
 Some modules may be entirely or partially broken.
 Some dependencies have issues.

+## Layout

 The primary sub-packages are:

-- cli: The main program.
 - config: Automated configuration.
 - llama: Core llama-server wrapper.
+- cli: The main program.
+- tools: Tools available to models.
 - hf: Huggingface hub wrapper.
-- text: Text extraction utilities.
+- text/parser: Sturctured document parsing utilities.

-- tools: Tools available to models.
-- examples: Usually where I prototype modules.
+**Note:** The text and parser packages will be merged into a single package in the future.

 ## Future Plans

-- Automate llama.cpp setup and installation.
+- [x] Automate llama.cpp setup and installation.
-- Automate model download and quantization.
+- [x] Automate model download and quantization.
-- Enable easy modification of application settings.
+- [ ] Enable easy modification of application settings.
+- [ ] Add basic completion, chat completion, and infill support.
+- [ ] Add dynamic retrieval augmented generation.
+- [ ] Enable hot-swapping models for memory constrained environments.
-- Refine support for tool-calling.
+- [ ] Refine support for tool-calling.
-- Add a basic vim-like text editor.
+- [ ] Add a basic vim-like text editor.
-- Add dynamic syntax highlighting.
+- [ ] Add dynamic syntax highlighting.
-- Add basic auto-complete, fim, and chat support.
+- [ ] Add basic auto-complete, linting, and formatting support.
-- Add dynamic retrieval augmented generation.
-- Enable hot-swapping models for memory constrained environments.
 - And more.

 I have a lot of ideas, but I have no idea how I'm going to go about it.
 I'm